My Essential Alaska Travel Resources :

 In addition to the strong sockeye salmon run, the Kasilof River has a strong Chinook hatchery salmon run and one of the only fishable Chinook salmon runs left in the entire state.
 The sockeye run is usually one of the first of the summer season, making it a popular place for locals to start filling their freezer for the following winter.

 Whichever fishing method you decide to use, the most important thing to do is to make sure you are safe when venturing into the river.
 Make sure you know where you are, and stay aware of how far you are from the river banks - the river water is very cold and very fast - and it can be easier than you think to lose your footing and get swept down river.
 Most parks also have life preservers for children as a part of the "Children Don't Float" initiative, so make sure to grab one before heading down if you need it.
-Fishing Logistics on the Kasilof River
+Where to Fish on the Kasilof River

 Kasilof River Layout :